 If you want to be able to hear what happens around you, you can combine the DAI input with the sounds picked up by your hearing aid's microphones.

 NOTE: Your hearing aid's battery will drain faster if you use the DAI functionality.

-How to connect a DAI adapter
+Connecting a DAI adapter

-1. Align the tip of your DAI adapter 2.
-Move the adapter towards the with the groove on top of the battery door.
+1. Align the tip of your DAI adapter with the groove on top of the battery door